The Relationship Between Employee Engagement and Mental Health

 Communication is one of the most important aspects of being an effective employer.
 According to the Corporate Wellness Magazine, “more communication about mental health benefits and resources means more people know about the care options available to them and can seek them out when needed.

-Clear communication in the workplace is especially important when it comes to tackling mental health as it allows you to avoid misunderstandings, communicate care to your employees, and form healthy relationships in the workplace.
+Clear communication in the workplace is especially important when it comes to tackling mental health, as it allows you to avoid misunderstandings, communicate care to your employees, and form healthy relationships in the workplace.
+Regular employee surveys and feedback mechanisms can help maintain open lines of communication and identify areas for improvement in your employee engagement strategy.
+Sharing employee engagement examples can also inspire and motivate your team.

-Often, we resort to emails or text messages during the busyness of any given day.
-However, these communication channels can make anxiety or mental health issues worse as it can be hard to read emotions behind the words on the page, which can often result in overthinking and high levels of stress - particularly from anxious employees.
-This is why it’s always best to communicate in-person where possible.
+Often, we resort to emails or text messages during the business of any given day.
+However, these communication channels can make anxiety or mental health issues worse, as it can be hard to read emotions behind the words on the page, which can often result in overthinking and high levels of stress, particularly from anxious employees.
+This is why it’s always best to communicate in person where possible, fostering a positive workplace culture.

 5. Destigmatize Mental Health at Work

 While mental health issues are easier to spot in some people than others, it is essential you create a working environment where employees feel safe and supported, no matter what they are going through.
-Reducing the stigmas surrounding mental health is a great first step towards this goal.
+Reducing the stigmas surrounding mental health is a great first step towards this goal and can significantly contribute to employee engagement.

 Final Words